c-chiniquy/genetic-algorithm-car/README.md

 ## About the project

-An experimental project for visualizing complex solution spaces and for seeing how a genetic algorithm traverses them.
+An experimental project for visualizing complex solution spaces and how a genetic algorithm traverses them.

 ## How it works